|Salary:||£36,382 to £50,295 pro rata|

-We are looking for someone who can co-lead our ‘Constructing for Equity’ delivery on the Architecture Programme within the Canterbury School of Architecture and Design.
+We are looking for someone who can add to our Technology delivery on the Architecture Programme within the Canterbury School of Architecture and Design.
 We are seeking a talented individual who is passionate about their subject area and capable of inspiring the same in their students.
 You will have a questioning and inventive approach to teaching and will enjoy working collaboratively to contribute to broader School and University objectives.
-We are specifically looking for an individual who has the skills, knowledge, and experience to work with our students across courses and levels within the Architecture Programme.
+We are specifically looking for an individual who has the skills, knowledge and experience to work with our students across courses and levels within the Architecture Programme.

 It is expected that you will have experience of teaching at university level, or commensurate experience and have an innovative and inclusive approach.

 You should be able to demonstrate an awareness of contemporary critical issues in the subject area globally.
 You must evidence a commitment to equality, diversity, inclusion, and widening participation in teaching, research, and university life.